suffolklibraries/lgc/content/collections/events/the-headless-horseman-ghost-tours-1.md

 ---
 id: a3a84c29-1334-48a5-9b21-14a03cf498ac
+published: false
 blueprint: events
-title: 'The Headless Horseman Ghost Tours (Duplicated)'
+title: 'The Headless Horseman Ghost Tours (placeholder for October dates)'
 event_categories:
   - guided-tour
 start_date: '2022-03-12 19:30'